 a conglomerate that owns Samsung Electronics , the

 world's leading smartphone and chip maker, and has interests ranging from drugs and home appliances to insurance and hotels.
 Prosecutors have demanded a 12-year jail sentence for Lee, who also faces charges of embezzlement and perjury - potentially the longest prison term given to a South Korean business leader.
-The third-generation de facto head of the powerful Samsung Group, Lee has effectively directed operations since his father, Lee Kun-hee, was incapacitated by a heart attack in 2014.
-Some investors worry that a conviction and long jail term could leave a leadership vacuum, with no one to make big decisions at Samsung, which has more than five dozen affiliate companies and assets of 363.2 trillion won ($322.13 billion).
-Its listed companies make up about 30 percent of
+The third-generation de facto head of the powerful Samsung Group, Lee has effectively directed operations since his father, Lee Kun-hee, was incapacitated by a 2014 heart attack.
+Some investors worry that a conviction and long jail term could leave a leadership vacuum, with no one to take the big decisions at Samsung, which has over five dozen affiliate companies and assets of 363.2 trillion won ($322.13 billion).
+Its listed companies make up around 30 percent of

 the market value of South Korea's KOSPI stock index.